Assistant Chief Beatrice

-In 1985, Deputy Chief Girmala proudly joined the Los Angeles Police
+In 1985, Assistant Chief Girmala proudly joined the Los Angeles

-Department, and was first assigned to Pacific Area.
-Upon completion
+Police Department, and was first assigned to Pacific Area.
+Upon

-of probation, she was assigned to Van Nuys Area, and then Southeast
+completion of probation, she was assigned to Van Nuys Area, and

-Patrol.
-The experience, early on, of working in three of the
+then Southeast Area.
+The experience, early on, of working in three

 In 1988, a Field Training Officer position opened at Hollywood

-Area, and Deputy Chief Girmala felt that she could genuinely give
+Area, and Assistant Chief Girmala felt that she could genuinely

-back and positively influence change in that community.
-Dedicating
+give back and positively influence change in that community.

-eight years to Hollywood patrol led to another opportunity for
+Dedicating eight years to Hollywood Patrol Division led to another

-growth and contribution.
-In 1997, Deputy Chief Girmala achieved the
+opportunity for growth and contribution.
+In 1997, Assistant Chief

-rank of Sergeant and was assigned to Central Area.
-Challenging Skid
+Girmala achieved the rank of Sergeant and was assigned to Central

-Row was an outstanding supervisory training ground, presenting
+Area.
+The challenging Skid Row area was an outstanding supervisory

-law enforcement services to the most destitute.
-The lessons learned
+to the most destitute.
+The lessons learned were extremely

-were extremely important and formative, as Deputy Chief Girmala
+important and formative, as Assistant Chief Girmala continued her

 The time spent in Pacific Area was punctuated with highs and lows.